Isolated Hamas faces money crisis in Gaza Strip

 Hamas has also been hit by a downturn in its relations with its main backer, Iran, which used to provide it with arms and funds estimated by diplomats to total some $250 million a year.

-Relations became strained after Hamas turned against Tehran’s ally, President Bashar al-Assad, in Syria’s civil war, and Iran’s financial largesse has shriveled, diplomats believe.
+Relations became strained after Hamas turned against Tehran’s ally, President Bashar al-Assad, in Syria’s civil war, and Iran’s financial largesse has shrivelled, diplomats believe.

 Israel tightened its blockade at the time, but the tunnel business flourished, enabling Hamas to fill its coffers.